3p3v/rs232_remote_access/README.md

 The application allows users to send and download data from/to the device and to remotely change the device's console port settings.
 When the application is launched, it connects to a user-selected console port available locally on the device.

+The aim was to create an application that uses asynchronous I/O and would easily maintainable.

 ### Libraries
 The application was written using C++17 and utilizes the following libraries:
 - STL,